hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 used to verify claims about the state of the ledger.

 Note that a CCF network must run continuously; it cannot be fully stopped and restarted.
-Directions for adding additional nodes will be forthcoming.
+To start a multi-node CCF, pass the number of nodes as an input argument to the `start_ccf_network.sh` script.
+For example, to start a `3` node CCF, use `${PDO_HOME}/ccf/bin/start_ccf_network.sh 3`.
+The nodes will be started as separate processes on the same machine.
+Docker based deployment that can be used to deploy the nodes on distinct machines is forthcoming.

 The script `${PDO_HOME}/ccf/bin/stop_cchost.sh` can be used to stop the instance of `cchost` running on the local server.
+If multiple nodes are being run, all nodes will be stopped.

 ## Share CCF (TLS) Authentication Keys

 CCF uses mutually authenticated TLS channels for transactions.
 Keys are located at `$PDO_HOME/ccf/keys`.
 The network certificate is `networkcert.pem`.
-User public certificate is `user0_cert.pem` and private key is `user0_privk.pem`.
+User public certificate is `userccf_cert.pem` and private key is `userccf_privk.pem`.
 Note that the keys are created as part of CCF deployment and are unique to the specific instance of CCF.

 In our usage, CCF users are PDO clients, and PDO client authentication is implemented within the transaction processor itself.
 Thus, we do not utilize the client authentication feature provided by CCF.
-However to satisfy the CCF's requirement that only authorized CCF users can submit transactions to CCF, share `user0_cert.pem` and `user0_privk.pem` with all the PDO clients.
+However to satisfy the CCF's requirement that only authorized CCF users can submit transactions to CCF, share `userccf_cert.pem` and `userccf_privk.pem` with all the PDO clients.
 These two keys and the network certificate `networkcert.pem` must be stored under the path $PDO_LEDGER_KEY_ROOT (as part of PDO deployment).
-The user keys must be renamed as `userccf_cert.pem` and `userccf_privk.pem` respectively.

 ## Test the Deployment with Ping Test